 Understand the business → Check the numbers → Avoid hype → Start small → Stay consistent

-Before investing, make sure you understand what the company does, how it makes money, and why customers keep coming back.
-This is one of the smartest ways of picking your first stock for beginners because familiar businesses are easier to evaluate.
+Before investing, make sure you understand what the company does, how it makes money, and why customers keep coming back. - Check the numbers

 Look at the company’s basic financial health.
 Is revenue growing?
 Is the business profitable?
-Does it manage debt well?
-These basics help you choose your first stock with more confidence.
+Does it manage debt well? - Avoid hype

 Real investing success comes from making smart decisions repeatedly over time, not from one lucky stock pick.